jesser1212/Lab1-Portfolio/README.md

 </ul>

-### Submit a link to your portfolio online (we should be able to view it live), as well as a link to your github repository with the files.
+### Submit a link to learningsuite where we can see your portfolio online (we should be able to view it live).
+You should have utilized this [github classroom link](https://classroom.github.com/assignment-invitations/69dd9e9ba889cee30a28108ab052cb07) to create your repository, and should make sure it is up to date when your assignment is submitted.

+For general grading guidelines, reference the table below:

 Passoff Level	| Behavior| General Grade
 ---|---|---